 A modern bathroom can be unashamedly luxurious, it can include the latest hi-tech gadgetry, the most fashionable contemporary fittings, and of course, be decorated in bold colours and luxurious finishes.
 The general themes of most modern bathrooms are smooth, sleek and glossy surfaces, teamed with natural materials such as marble and stone.
 Furniture, and even flooring, can be in natural timbers, which are a wonderful contrast to the ceramic and glass features.
 Shapes can be organic and curvaceous, or precise and angular.
 Either way, the bathroom ideas in a contemporary bathroom should be absolutely ‘of the moment’, whilst maintaining good looks and total practicality.

 An old-fashioned or traditional bathroom is the perfect choice for a period home.
 If you’re looking for a very authentic, Victorian-style look, consider features such as high-level cisterns and a wooden WC seat.
 A freestanding, roll-top cast-iron bath is perhaps the epitome of traditional Victorian style, teamed perhaps with a beautiful marble-topped washstand.
-Thankfully a traditional bathroom can now include lots of hi-tech features, such as digitally controlled showers and lightweight roll-top baths, with the advantages of contemporary design and materials.
+Thankfully a victorian bathroom can now include lots of hi-tech features, such as digitally controlled showers and lightweight roll-top baths, with the advantages of contemporary design and materials.
 Our bathroom ideas can help you pin down the right fittings to choose.
 One of the easiest ways of giving your bathroom a period look is to choose traditionally-styled taps and shower fittings.

 Your bathroom scheme will probably involve tiles, whether it’s just a few behind the basin area to protect from splashes, or covering the entire room.
 For an ultra-contemporary look, go for fully tiled walls, perhaps in stone or marble-style porcelain.
 As far as the tiles themselves are concerned, a mix of colours, layouts and textures and even different materials, such as glass and ceramic, mosaic and marble allows imaginative designers to create magical schemes.
 Interesting bathroom ideas include intense, all-over patchwork-style tile patterns which are currently in favour, particularly for floors.
 Look at quirky, differently-shaped tiles for an interesting bathroom tile design scheme.

 Good bathroom storage is essential.
-The bathroom may used by one lucky person only, or it could be a shared family bathroom.
+The bathroom may be used by one lucky person only, or it could be a shared family bathroom.
 However, never skimp on storage.
 All successful bathroom ideas and plans should include practical storage spaces.
 Not all homes have an airing cupboard, so it’s only sensible to try and accommodate storage space for towels in the bathroom.
 Wall-hung cabinets help make a smaller room feel a little bit larger, as floor space is visible pretty much up to the edges of the room.
 Floor-standing cabinets are a practical choice, but do make sure there is enough space to move around comfortably.

 Beautiful and carefully considered lighting schemes make a huge difference to the overall ambience of a bathroom.
-The best bathroom ideas will include overhead lighting for practical, whole-room illumination, complimented by wall lights for atmosphere and a relaxing look.
+The best bathroom ideas will include overhead lighting for practical, whole-room illumination, complemented by wall lights for atmosphere and a relaxing look.
 Cabinets that include integral mirrors lighting are a great idea, especially if you want a clear, bright light for make-up.
 Consider under-cabinet lighting too, which is a subtle choice, especially if you like to leave a light on for night-time visits to the bathroom!
 Remember that lighting effects are an integral part of your bathroom ideas scheme.